 Joining a Regiment Before August 1914

 The reasons for joining a particular regiment were varied and could be entirely arbitrary or due to a family connection.
 Many soldiers chose regiments which would give them the opportunity to serve overseas.
-Soldiers had to be 19 to serve overseas and it was not uncommon for young recruits to add a few months or even years to their age to ensure they could proceed to overseas straight after training (check their age on enlistment against their birth certificate).
-The passage below was taken from Old Soldier Sahib by Frank Richards and describes the reasons he joined the Royal Welch Fusiliers rather than the South Wales Borderers as the recruiting sergeant had wanted:
+Soldiers had to be aged nineteen to serve abroad and it was not uncommon for young recruits to add a few months or even years to their age to ensure they could proceed to overseas straight after training.
+Check their age on enlistment against their birth certificate.
+If their parents didn’t want them to enlist underage, and there was a great social stigma against the army at the time, a potential recruit would often enlist far away from their residence to avoid detection.

 Joining the British Army in 1914-1916